marafathussain/ML_book_easy/chapters/chapter2.md

 ## 2.3 Handling Missing Values: Strategies and Trade-offs

-Now that we understand why missing values occur, let's explore strategies for handling them.
+Now that we understand why missing values occur, let is explore strategies for handling them.
 Each approach has advantages and disadvantages.

 ### 2.3.1 Strategy 1: Deletion